AdisonTech/adison-gateway/README.md

 * edit config.js as needed.
 Defaults should work if cloud app is running on the same machine as the gateway.
 * node app.js

-After the gateway is started, you should the site appear in the cloud UI.
+After the gateway is started, your site should appear in the cloud UI.
+If any Wemo devices are on your network, they should be displayed as well.

 ## Status